 Zantuma screamed.
 He shook against the straps as Aneran pushed the dagger deeper and deeper.
 Suddenly, his mouth froze open in the scream.
 His body lurched slightly and then went still.
 His eyes stared up at the darkened sky but saw nothing.

-Aneran continued to push the dagger further down until she felt it pass through his back.
+Aneran continued to push the dagger further down until it pass through his back.
 Then she stood up and waited.

 Blood appeared at the edge of the chieftain’s body and slipped into the grooves in the stone.
 It flowed along the various pathways until filling in the design: two circles with a line running through them.
 Then the stone disk started to glow.

-Aneran quickly descended the disk and dropped down the boulder to the cliff as the light of the stone disk began to pulsate.
+Aneran quickly descended the disk, off the boulder and down to the cliff as the light of the stone disk began to pulsate.
 She immediately felt a burning sensation along her right forearm.
 She clamped her left hand over it.

-Someday, when Asha made a foolish mistake and killed someone, the rune on Aneran’s arm would disappear, signaling the death of the person she once trusted with all her heart.
+Tears filled her eyes, not from pain or remorse, but from the pleasure in knowing somewhere Asha was expericing the same rune being carved into his skin.
+Someday, he would make a foolish mistake and kill someone and cause his end.
+The rune on Aneran’s arm would disappear, signaling the death of the person she once trusted with all her heart.
 On that day, she would mourn her father’s passing and all the lives she had taken under the delusion of love.

 He had deceived her with sweet words of love and devotion.
 So now Aneran would become the embodiment of that deception: druj in the Tura language.
-She would use the symbolism of that moniker to destroy Asha and anyone else who tried to stop her from achieving retribution.
+She would use that moniker to destroy Asha and anyone else who tried to stop her from achieving retribution.

-“By all the souls in Thwas and Wahisht, I, Druj, swear it.”
+“By all of the souls in Thwas and Wahisht, I, Druj, swear it.”